 First Address to Joint Session of Congress - Feb.
 28: Observers generally lauded Trump's hour-long address for its conventional tone.
 "What we are witnessing today is the renewal of the American spirit," Trump declared, "Our allies will find that America is once again ready to lead (+)."

-First Big Legislative Battle - The House vote on the American Health Care Act (AHcA), marked a key test for Republicans, who have sought repeatedly to repeal Obamacare.
+First Big Legislative Battle: The American Health Care Act (AHCA), a House bill to repeal and replace Obamacare, marked a key test for Republicans, who have sought for years to repeal the Affordable Care Act.
 While Trump and Speaker Ryan worked hard to move the legislation, labeled by some as "Trumpcare," members of the House Freedom Caucus and conservatives were skeptical of "Obamacare lite."
 The vote was initially set for Mar.
 23 and then postponed to Mar.
-24. Finally, on Friday afternoon shortly before the vote was to occur, Ryan pulled the bill (+).
+24. On the afternoon of Mar.
+24, shortly before the vote was to occur, Ryan pulled the bill (+).

 [2008 | 2000]